CCExtractor/ccextractorfluttergui/README.md

 The new cross platform interface is all you need, as it includes all the options.
 After installing GUI you will have a shortcut in your desktop, this lets users not familiar with CLI to extract subtitles.

-Usually, you will never need to use all the options (and even if you do, all the setting are saved locally at `Documents/config.json` in your PC) for regular usage.
+Usually, you will never need to use all the options (and even if you do, all the settings are saved locally at `Documents/config.json` in your PC) for regular usage.

 The GUI basically uses dart's [process](https://api.dart.dev/stable/2.13.4/dart-io/Process-class.html) class to [start](https://api.dart.dev/stable/2.13.4/dart-io/Process/start.html) the ccextractor executable and shows the progress and live output.